guerragiancarlo8/C-Based-Operating-System/README.md

 To start, follow these steps:

+1. Create a directory where all these files will be stored

-1. run the accompanying .sh script by typing :./compileOS.sh
+2.  run the accompanying .sh script by typing :./compileOS.sh

-2. This will bring you to the simulator.
+   - This script will create a file called floppya.img, which will be used to boot the OS.
+It will also create all necessary files for the execution of the OS.

+3. In the simulator that will appear, on the top where it says Floppya Drive A, please choose the floppya.img file which was created.

+4. You should now see a prompt for the shell!
+These are the supported instructions:
+   - execute <filename>
+   - create <newfilename>
+   - copy <oldfile> <newfile>
+   - delete <filename>